Shadows of Justice: Vigilantes in modern television

 "You are being watched.
 The government has a secret system — a machine — that spies on you every hour of every day.
 I know, because I built it.
 I designed the machine to detect acts of terror, but it sees everything.
 Violent crimes involving ordinary people.
 People like you.
 Crimes the government considered irrelevant.
 They wouldn't act, so I decided I would.
 But I needed a partner, someone with the skills to intervene.
 Hunted by the authorities, we work in secret.
 You'll never find us.
 But, victim or perpetrator, if your number's up, we'll find you."

-In the aftermath of 9/11, Harold Finch (Michael Emerson), a brilliant computer genius and billionaire, created a program for the government that was supposed to prevent another terror attack.
-As a side effect, this “Machine” identified individuals on the brink of involvement in violent crimes—whether as victims or perpetrators.
+In the wake of 9/11, Harold Finch (Michael Emerson), a brilliant and wealthy computer genius, built a program for the government to stop another terrorist attack.
+This “Machine”., however, unexpectedly identified people about to be involved in violent crimes, either as victims or offenders.

-To save lives and thwart the crime before its occurrence, Finch partners with John Reese (Jim Caviezel), a former CIA agent.
+Finch enlists the help of former CIA agent John Reese (Jim Caviezel) to stop crimes and save lives before they happen.
 Detectives Jocelyn “Joss” Carter (Taraji P. Henson) and Lionel Fusco (Kevin Chapman) assist the dynamic duo.

-Initially conceived as a high-concept vigilante series with a clever plot device in the form of the “Machine”, the show evolved and raised concerns associated with artificial intelligence, and the implications of mass surveillance.
+Starting as a high-concept vigilante series, the Person of Interest evolved and raised concerns associated with artificial intelligence, and the implications of mass surveillance.

 Banshee (2013-2016)

-Formerly a master thief, John Smith (Antony Starr) served a 15-year sentence before embarking on a quest to find his ex-partner and ex-lover, Anastasia “Ana” (Ivana Milicevic), his missing loot and elude the Ukrainian underworld figure “Rabbit” (Ben Cross).
+Following a 15-year prison sentence, former master thief John Smith (Antony Starr) is on a mission to find his ex-partner Anastasia “Ana” (Ivana Milicevic), recover his stolen loot, and evade the clutches of Ukrainian underworld boss “Rabbit” (Ben Cross).

 Buy "The Empath Series"